cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

-# Advanced features

-This document describes the more advanced features of Mindcode.

 # Compiler directives

 Mindcode allows you to alter some compiler options in the source code using special `#set` commands.
 The basic syntax is: